harshsaxena23/FootballFacts/README.md

  <p> The DetailTeamTableViewController consisiting of static cells represent the selected team's performance of the current season.

-  <p> Offline support has been added in the app using CoreDataModel which consists of two entities, Standings and Competitions.
+  <p> Offline support has been added in the app using CoreDataModel which consists of two entities, <i>Standings</i> and <i>Competitions</i>.
 Competitions store related information regading the choice of league whereas Standings represents the standings of the team in each league</p>

-<h2>Unit Tests<h2>
+<h2>Unit Tests</h2>
 <p> Unit tests have been written for retreiving data for both data model entities - Competitions and Standings and two external json files representing the data has been stored in the project to serve as a sample for testing the data.